mostafaadawy/MoWhatsAppy/README.md

 - time to create our Chat Controller , model, and migration
 - > php artisan make:model Chat -mrc
 - edit the migration to contain possible fields

+## Creating the chat actually is not that easy

+there are important consderations that we have to consider such as every user may have a chat and every chat may need a lot of meessages and each message has status (who see it, who deliverd it).

+the best senario from my point of view is to use Nosql relation where each chat become a doc with its messages and interactive users on it, but for our design as we use sql it can also be handeled by creating a chat table that has many relation to messages table and chat and user-messages table, but why ?

+imagine that messages is related to chat directly and there are agroup of users for example 1000 user and someone from these users wrote a message so the message recored will be repeated 1000 time (no of users) to just point to which user deliver and which is not which will result in a messavie data redundancy in DB

+so the solution will be

+- chat table that only containes id that is used to filterout the messages according to the chat
+- messages table that will contain the message and its typeand chat_id for filtering
+- user_message pivot table to allow many to many relationship between users and all messages that will have the status is it delivered submitted (when user is the owner), read and so on

+## So This is the Senario

+- In the begining there were no chat histories so for now user will find another user and when create his first message the chat will be created
+- as there chat_id that is not null this allow the user to add messages to this chat
+- when searching for a user (single user not group) we will search it there sinle one to one chat
+-
+- After creating chat histories with some users, user can select directly one of existing chats or find a new user for new chat
+- creating groups will be implemented in the second phase